browserengineering/book/book/animations.md

         self.browser.measure.stop('render')
 ```

-[^timer-obsolete]: By the way, this *does* obsolete our timer for how long
+[^timer-obsolete]: By the way, this *does* obsolete our tracing code for how
-rendering takes.
+long rendering takes.
 Rendering now does different work on different frames, so
 measuring rendering overall doesn't really make sense!
 I'm going to leave this
 be and just not look at the rendering measures anymore, but the best fix would
-be to have three timers for the three phases of `render`.
+be to have three trace events for the three phases of `render`.

 Well---with all that done, our browser now supports animations with
 just CSS.
-And importantly, we can have the browser optimize these
+And importantly, we can have the browser optimize opacity
-animations to avoid re-rastering composited layers.
+animations to avoid layout and re-rastering composited layers.

 ::: {.further}